uopsych/summeR-bootcamp-2020/content/authors/brendan/_index.md

 - Instructor
 ---

 Brendan is a PhD student and NSF GRFP fellow in the [Social and Affective Neuroscience Lab](https://sanlab.uoregon.edu/) at the University of Oregon, where his work focuses on individual differences in health behavior and predictive modelling of real-world health outcomes in an effort to advance a precision medicine framework for behavioral health.
-He is also an [RStudio Certified Instructor](https://education.rstudio.com/trainers/people/cullen+brendan/) and loves helping new learners get up and running with the tidyverse.
+He is also an [RStudio Certified Instructor](https://education.rstudio.com/trainers/people/cullen+brendan/) and loves helping new learners get up and running with R and the tidyverse.